AlanNandy/AlanNandy.GitHub.io/src/en/帖子/超级应用集/Android端应用.md

 [Gaoji Assistant 2](https://nalankang.lanzouo.com/b00uks28j) Password: OJBK

 [Shizuku](https://shizuku.rikka.app/)
 > Without the need for root, it can grant other apps adb permissions.
 It requires the use of "adb on the computer" or activation through [Gaoji Assistant](https://lsdy.top/gjzsdownload).
+For some known applications that can utilize Shizuku's features, please refer to [awesome-shizuku](https://github.com/timschneeb/awesome-shizuku/tree/master?tab=readme-ov-file).

 [Brevent](https://www.coolapk.com/apk/me.piebridge.brevent)
 > It can be used in conjunction with Shizuku, or directly with "adb on the computer" or activation through [Gaoji Assistant](https://lsdy.top/gjzsdownload).